What is End-to-End Testing? E2E Testing Full Guide

 Different use cases are often mixed together in different orders and variations.
 But we can call each grouping of use cases a user journey.
 Technically, a user journey is a collection of steps in which each step corresponds to a user action.
 Collectively, they represent a typical user session.

-Katalon offers the Recorder feature on Web and Mobile to help you accomplish the task of creating user journeys without any hassle.
+Katalon offers the Recorder feature on the web to help you accomplish the task of creating user journeys without any hassle.
 The Recorder essentially watches and records all your movements on the application so that you can focus on creating the journey itself.

 Depending on the business logic of your application, there may be behaviors that occur across different pages but differ only in some known characteristics.
 In such cases, it is a best practice to capture these behaviors in a behavior template that can be filled with specific information when necessary.